On bifurcations and traction forces on an obstacle in incompressible flow: Introduction

+This work focuses on flow‑regime transitions for Reynolds numbers up to 500, which includes a broad set of steady and unsteady transition scenarios, see \cref{fig:teaser_result}.
+Most prominent are canonical wake-transition phenomena that are observed both experimentally and numerically in bluff-body flows, as vortex shedding, wake asymmetries and three-dimensional instabilities \citep*{thompson2021bluff}.
+In this range of Reynolds numbers the dimensions of the numerical setting of the Sch\"afer--Turek benchmark are computationally stable with regard of numerous perturbations; see \cref{ap:C}.

-To present a comprehensive study of flow regime transitions up to Reynolds number 1000, several complementary numerical approaches are used.
-The definitive reference for identifying long-time behavior remains direct time integration of the unsteady Navier–Stokes equations.
-As mentioned before, the computation of pointwise traction is used throughout as a tool of field observation; it is recorded from steady solutions to document how its behavior varies across different flow regimes.
-In parallel, we explore the structure of steady solutions through \emph{deflated continuation,} which allows us to uncover multiple solution branches.
-Finally, we perform some numerical computations along the classical linear perturbation theory primarily to assess how much predictive insight it offers when applied to our computed steady states.
+To present a comprehensive study of flow‑regime transitions several complementary numerical approaches are developed and used.
+The definitive reference for identifying long‑time flow behavior remains direct numerical integration of the unsteady Navier--Stokes equations.
+As mentioned above, the computation of pointwise traction is used throughout as a tool of field observation; it is recorded from steady solutions to document how its behavior varies across different flow regimes.
+As it is the central computational reference quantity, great care is given to guarantee its numerical accuracy.
+In particular we use variational methods; see \cref{ap:A,ap:B} for their convergence analysis.
+In parallel, we explore the structure of steady solutions through \emph{deflated continuation}, which allows us to uncover multiple steady solution branches.
+Another approach is two-dimensional linear stability analysis (LSA) based on classical linear stability analysis to assess how its stability predictions, when applied to the computed steady states, are consistent with the observed transition scenarios.
+In particular, we later show that LSA accurately captures the onset of the first Hopf bifurcation, both in terms of the critical Reynolds number and the associated global velocity field of the emerging time‑periodic solution.
+The last numerical approach we use is three-dimensional linear stability analysis (3D LSA), which allows us to identify the onset of the steady three-dimensional instability of the steady two-dimensional base flow, referred to as Mode~E by~\citet*{Thompson2013}.
+This mode manifests at lower Reynolds numbers, if the centerline mirror symmetry is sufficiently disrupted \citep*{Thompson2016, Thompson2017}.